DataLab-Platform/Sigima/README.md

 The library is organized to separate concerns clearly:

 - `sigima.obj`: defines the object model for signals and images.
-- `sigima.computation`: provides processing functions that operate directly on these objects.
+- `sigima.computation`: provides high-level processing functions that operate directly on `SignalObj` and `ImageObj` instances.
-- `sigima.io`: handles input/output operations (CSV, images, etc.) for signal/image objects.
+- `sigima.io`: handles input/output operations (CSV files, image formats, etc.) for signals and images.
-- `sigima.algorithms`: contains low-level helper functions that complement NumPy, SciPy or scikit-image — these are **internal tools**, not part of the public API.

-This structure allows users and developers to write readable, object-oriented signal/image processing code, while keeping a clean separation between user-facing APIs and internal building blocks.
+- `sigima.algorithms`: contains **low-level, NumPy-based functions** that implement the core logic behind many processing routines.

+This structure supports a **layered programming model**:

+- Developers can use `computation` to process full signal/image objects in an object-oriented manner.
+- Or they can directly use `algorithms` to process raw NumPy arrays — for instance, in custom tools or when integrating Sigima into other projects.

-> 📌 **Note:** `sigima.algorithms` is not meant to be used directly.
-Its purpose is to support the implementation of higher-level functions in `sigima.computation`.
+> ⚠️ `sigima.algorithms` is not intended as a general-purpose NumPy extension.
+Its purpose is to **fill in the gaps** of common scientific libraries (NumPy, SciPy, scikit-image, etc.), offering consistent tools for signal/image processing in the context of Sigima and similar projects.

+---

+## Usage Outside Sigima

+Although Sigima is designed primarily for object-based processing, some of its core functions are useful on their own.

+For instance, the [DataLab](https://datalab-platform.com) project — an open-source platform for signal/image processing — uses many functions from `sigima.algorithms` independently of the object model.
+This demonstrates how `sigima.algorithms` can serve as a **lightweight utility layer** in scientific and industrial Python applications, even when the object model is not used directly.

+To maintain this flexibility and avoid confusion, the distinction between `algorithms` (array-based) and `computation` (object-based) is intentional and explicit.

 ---